-VSP Solution 9: First, open the file OneAcre.vsp using VSP Main Menu option File > Open Project.This is a VSP-formatted project file and it contains a previously defined Sample Area of the entire acre.
-Next, from the VSP Main Menu select Sampling Goals > Locating a Hot Spot > Systematic Grid.
+VSP Solution 9: First, open the file OneAcre.vsp using VSP Main Menu option File > Open Project.
+This is a VSP-formatted project file and it contains a previously defined Sample Area of the entire acre.
+Next, from the VSP Main Menu select Sampling Goals > Locating a Hot Spot > Assume no false negative errors.
 A grouping of the input dialogs for the four tabs: Locating Hot Spot, Grid, Hot Spot, and Costs are shown in Figure 3.29.

-Figure 3.29.
+Figure 3.28.
 Input Boxes for Case 9 for Locating a Hot Spot